Enoch Powell: Shadow Defence Secretary

-It transpired that US President Lyndon B. Johnson had indeed asked Wilson to send British forces for Vietnam.
+It transpired that US President Lyndon B. Johnson had indeed asked prime minister Harold Wilson to send British forces for Vietnam.
 Powell learned later that Washington realised that public reaction to Powell's allegations made Wilson realise that any UK involvement in Vietnam would be deeply unpopular.
 After Wilson refused to join the USA's war, Powell responded: "The greatest service I have performed for my country, if that is so".
-Labour was returned to power with a large majority; Heath retained Powell as Shadow Defence Secretary as he believed him "was too dangerous to leave out".
+Labour was returned to power with a large majority; Heath retained Powell as Shadow Defence Secretary as he believed he "was too dangerous to leave out".

 In a speech on 26 May 1967, Powell criticised the UK's post-war world role:

 In our imagination the vanishing last vestiges ... of Britain's once vast Indian Empire have transformed themselves into a peacekeeping role on which the sun never sets.
 Under God's good providence and in partnership with the United States, we keep the peace of the world and rush hither and thither containing Communism, putting out brush fires and coping with subversion.
 It is difficult to describe, without using terms derived from psychiatry, a notion having so few points of contact with reality.

-In 1967 Powell spoke of his opposition to the immigration of Kenyan Asians to Britain after its leader Jomo Kenyatta's discriminatory policies led to the flight of Asians from that country.
+In 1967, Powell spoke of his opposition to the immigration of Kenyan Asians to Britain after its leader Jomo Kenyatta's discriminatory policies led to the flight of Asians from that country.

 The biggest argument Powell and Heath had during Powell's time in the Shadow Cabinet was over a dispute over the role of Black Rod, who would go to the Commons to summon them to the Lords to hear the Royal Assent of Bills.
 In November 1967 Black Rod arrived during a debate on the EEC and was met with cries of "Shame" to Op it".
 At the next Shadow Cabinet meeting Heath said this "nonsense" must be stopped.
 Powell suggested that Heath did not mean it should be ended.
 He asked whether Heath realised that the words Black Rod used went back to the 1307 Parliament of Carlisle and were ancient even then.
 Heath reacted furiously, saying that the British people "were tired of this nonsense and ceremonial and mummery.
 He would not stand for the perpetuation of this ridiculous business etc [sic]".